-Ever Wanted To Be A Landlord?9 months ago
+Ever Wanted To Be A Landlord?1 year ago

 Many people dream of becoming a landlord but, in reality, few have the knowledge to do it.
 Countless books have been written and many a seminar has been conducted on the subject of property investing, and you can make millions according to the so-called "experts" in the field.
 The uninitiated may think it's easy but the reality is, becoming a landlord is not a ticket to instant wealth.
 Asking the following questions should give you a good start.

 How large a deposit is required?

 Only last year, it was possible to get 100% deposits.
 Gradually the loan-to-value ratios (LVR's) decreased to 95% and now it's 90%.
 That means you need at least 10% as a deposit.
 On a $200,000 investment that's $20,000.